Menu

 text = text[:MAX_CHARS_PER_DOC] + "\n[TRUNCATED]"

-When NOT to Use This Architecture
+When Should You NOT Use This Setup?

 Complete Code